 - You are not eligible for any on-/off-campus employment.

-- When your approval (including new I-20 and I-94 card) is received, please bring a copy of these documents to the OIP for review.
+- When your approval (including approval notice with new I-94 card/number) is received, you are required to notify us of your approval.
+Bring a copy of these documents to the OIP so that we can retain them for your file.
 After documents have been reviewed by the OIP, you may then resume on-campus work - notify your department you can resume work and provide NDSU Payroll with a copy of your new I-20 and I-94 card.